Senior Farmers Market Nutrition Program

 Beneficiary Eligibility

-Persons eligible for the program are low-income seniors, generally defined as individuals who are at least 60 years old and who have household incomes of not more than 185 percent of the federal poverty income guidelines published each year by the Department of Health and Human Services.
+Persons eligible for the program are low-income seniors, generally defined as individuals at least 60 years old and with household incomes of not more than 185 percent of the federal poverty income guidelines published each year by the Department of Health and Human Services.
 Some State agencies accept proof of participation or enrollment in another means-tested program, such as the Commodity Supplemental Food Program (CSFP) or Supplemental Nutrition Assistance Program (SNAP), for SFMNP eligibility.
 Individual participants apply for SFMNP benefits at authorized SFMNP local agencies.

 Credentials/Documentation